-The fancy Latin name for damaged abdominal muscles that may have separated or split during your pregnancy/child birth is diastasis recti.
-The term diastis recti describes a separation between the two sides of your rectus abdominis muscles, usually of a width of 2.7 cm or greater (two-finger widths).
+The Medical name for damaged abdominal muscles that may have separated or split during your pregnancy/childbirth is diastasis recti.
+The term diastasis recti describes a separation between the two sides of your rectus abdominis muscles, usually of a width of 2.7 cm or greater (two-finger widths).
 It sometimes presents with a ridge appearance down the midline of the torso.

 Diastasis recti develops as the abdomen area expands during pregnancy.

 - It involves the expansion of the linea alba (connective tissues) down the middle of the front side of your belly, called the linea alba, to expand.

 - The linea alba stretches all the way from your sternum down the mid-line of your body to your pubic bone.

 - Layers of abdominal muscles are attached to the connective tissue.
 Including your obliques and other core strength muscles.